10 Iconic Homes to Visit During Modernism Week in Palm Springs

 4. Gillman Residence

 A self-trained architect, Herbert W. Burns designed quintessential Palm Springs buildings, like the Town & Desert Apartments in 1947 and the 1955 Village Manor Inn (now the Orbit Inn).
-His 4,700-square-foot residence, built in 1948 for Dr. and Mrs. Gillman in the Little Tuscany neighborhood, includes three bedrooms and three-and-a-half baths.
-Positioned on a half-acre lot that also incorporates a two-bedroom, one bath guesthouse, both of these sculptural buildings have been meticulously restored for this year’s Modernism Week with support from such brands as Hunter Douglas, Brizo, Corian Design, and Bang & Olufsen.
+His 4,700-square-foot residence, built in 1948 for Dr. and Mrs. Gillman in the Little Tuscany neighborhood, includes three bedrooms and three and a half baths.
+Positioned on a half-acre lot that also incorporates a two-bedroom, one-bath guesthouse, both of these sculptural buildings have been meticulously restored for this year’s Modernism Week with support from such brands as Hunter Douglas, JennAir, Brizo, Ferguson, Corian Design, and Bang & Olufsen.

 5. The Lautner Compound